 Getting Started

 The BharatSim framework is written in Scala 2, so once the source code is obtained, a development environment needs to be set up.
-The following set of instructions need to be followed to obtain the said development environment.
+In this section, we will describe how to this can be done.

 Setup Requirements

-• Scala Compiler and SBT (Scala Build Tool) and a few tools
+• A Scala Compiler and SBT (Scala Build Tool)

 Installing JDK